 Case Study 1: Carly McMahon is a ten-month-old child in your program.
-When her mother drops her off, she tells you Carly is teething and is uncomfortable and irritable.
-She also says she spoke with Carly's doctor last night and the doctor recommended she give her Tylenol® for the pain.
-Her mother gives you a bottle of Infants' Tylenol Oral Suspension with Carly's name on it and asks you to give her a dose at 1PM today.
-She does not have a completed Medication Consent Form signed by Carly's health care provider.
+When Carly's parent drops off Carly, they tell you Carly is teething and is uncomfortable and irritable.
+The parent also says they spoke with Carly's doctor last night and the doctor recommended giving Carly Tylenol® for the pain.
+Carly's parent gives you a bottle of Infants' Tylenol Oral Suspension with Carly's name on it and asks you to give Carly a dose at 1PM today.
+The parent does not have a completed Medication Consent Form signed by Carly's health care provider.